labs-lv/sb8/README.md

 ![Win98](/pics/win98.jpg)

 ## ![Speaker](/pics/speaker1.gif) PC-Speaker input
-A 2-pin connector is used for connecting PC-Speaker header of a motherboard to the Sonic Buster 8:

 ![PC-Speaker input](/pics/pcspk.jpg)

-On the motherboard a PC-Speaker header is usually marked as SPK or SPEAKER and have 4 pins, but only the two on the ends matter.
+A 2-pin connector is used for connecting PC-Speaker header of a motherboard to the Sonic Buster 8.
+It is usually marked as SPK or SPEAKER and have 4 pins, but only the two on the ends matter.
 One of them is usually named VCC or SPEAK+ or just +, while the other one can be something like SPEAK- or not marked at all.
 Use the included 2-pin cable to connect the first one to + pin on the card and the other one to S pin.

 If there is no speaker signal present, please check its gain setting on the back panel of the card or try swapping the connected pins.

 ![Warning](/pics/warn.gif) *This input accepts only PC-Speaker signal and is not intended for other audio sources.*

 ## ![CD](/pics/cdspin.gif) CD/Aux input
+![CD/AUX](/pics/cdaux.jpg)

 Audio input accepts any stereo line-level signal.
-Left, ground and right pins are marked as L G R:

-![CD/AUX](/pics/cdaux.jpg)

-Use the included 3-pin cable to connect analog audio output of a CD-ROM to the card.
+Left, ground and right pins are marked as L G R. Use the included 3-pin cable to connect analog audio output of a CD-ROM to the card.
 CD/Aux input can also be used for any other audio source, for example a MIDI sound module or an output of another sound card in the system.
 Its gain can be adjusted with a corresponding volume pot on the back panel of the card.

 ## Manual volume controls
-Four volume pots on the back panel of the card are used to manually set the volume levels for PCM/ADPCM audio, FM music, PC-Speaker and CD/Aux:
+There are four volume pots on the back panel of the card for adjusting volume levels of PCM/ADPCM audio, FM music, PC-Speaker and CD/Aux:

 ![Volume controls](/pics/controls.jpg)

-If the card's output is connected to an amplifier or active speakers it is recommended to set OPL3 level to maximum (clockwise) and adjust other levels accordingly to your liking, as OPL3 has the most dynamic range and can seem to be the quietest of them all.
+When the card's output is connected to an amplifier or active speakers it is recommended to set OPL3 level to maximum (clockwise) and adjust other levels accordingly to your liking, as OPL3 has the most dynamic range and can seem to be the quietest of them all.

 ## Audio output
 Audio output accepts standard stereo mini-jack connection and can be fed to an amplified sound system or directly to headphones.